ayabsd/albumBC/README.md

  # Basic Overview
-This app will download a list of albums . https://static.leboncoin.fr/img/shared/technical-test.json.
+Our project will be based on technical-test.json API in order to display a list of Pictures. https://static.leboncoin.fr/img/shared/technical-test.json.

 # Libraries and technical decisions